 I love monograms!
 And this simple vinyl monogram is an easy project for beginners.
 This tutorial will show you everything you need to know for your first monogram vinyl project.

-I’ve loved using the basics of this tutorial to create a DIY Glittery Monogramed T-shirt.
-And I always adore a good monogram printable or monogrammed wreath!
+I’ve loved using the basics of this tutorial to create a monogram printable or monogrammed wreath!

 Ever since I bought my Silhouette Cameo last spring, I’ve been wanting to try out cutting vinyl.
 So, during their Black Friday sale, I finally purchased the vinyl starter kit and some other fun colors.